How to Transfer a Deferred Compensation Plan to an Annuity

 Step 2: Identify whether the receiving annuity must be qualified or nonqualified.
 If you are moving qualified dollars via a direct rollover, the receiving annuity must be established as a qualified annuity.
 If you are reinvesting after-tax distributions from an NQDC plan, you’ll typically be using a nonqualified annuity.
 Mixing these up can create reporting issues and can unintentionally change the tax character of the money.

 Step 3: Choose the annuity strategy based on timeline, not marketing labels.
 The annuity design should match your retirement income horizon.
-If your goal is multi-year guarantees and principal protection while you wait to start income, many people compare fixed-rate options first.
+If your goal is multi-year guarantees and principal protection while you wait to start income, many people compare fixed-rate options — a useful starting reference is current annuity rates to see what fixed guaranteed options are available across carriers.
 If your goal is protection plus the ability to link interest crediting to an index (with downside protection), then fixed indexed designs may be worth comparing.
 If your goal is to begin income immediately, income-focused designs may be appropriate.
+Our resource on deferred annuity with lifetime payout covers the specific design that most commonly serves deferred compensation transferees — the deferral period followed by a guaranteed income activation.
 A good transfer plan starts with the question: “When do I need income to start, and how much liquidity do I need along the way?”

 Step 4: Coordinate paperwork so you avoid withholding and accidental taxation.
 In a qualified-plan rollover, you generally want the money to move directly from the plan to the new carrier.
 That typically means the check is payable to the insurance company for your benefit, not payable to you personally.
 In an NQDC payout scenario, you’re usually dealing with payroll reporting, so withholding may be part of the distribution.
 In that case, your annuity funding amount should be planned based on net proceeds, and you’ll want to time the annuity application so the funding window aligns with your distribution schedule.

 Step 6: Align future income with the rest of your retirement plan.
 The best transfers are not “one-and-done.”
 They’re coordinated with Social Security, pensions, other retirement accounts, and spending needs.
-When the annuity is designed correctly, it can stabilize your base monthly cash flow, so the rest of your portfolio can be managed with less pressure.
+When the annuity is designed correctly, it can stabilize your base monthly cash flow, so the rest of your portfolio can be managed with less pressure — which is directly relevant to avoiding sequence of returns risk during the most vulnerable years of early retirement.
 That’s why we usually plan annuity income start dates and distribution levels alongside your broader retirement timeline rather than picking a product first and hoping it fits later.
+For many executives and highly compensated employees, the deferred compensation distribution itself represents years of built-up earnings, and treating the annuity as a replacement for the pension income they may not have from an employer defined benefit plan is a natural framing: our resource on pension alternative strategies covers exactly that positioning.

 Tax Treatment: Qualified vs Nonqualified Deferred Compensation